How To Do Climate Risk Management

 - Regional/Country Strategies (Coming Soon) – Climate risk management at the strategy level involves broad consideration of current and future climate risks and opportunities early in the development decision-making process.
 CRM at this stage helps flag and prioritize risks that should be considered in order to promote resilient development and ensure the effectiveness of USAID programming.

-- Projects (Coming Soon) – Climate risk management at the project level involves a careful examination of climate risks that can be addressed through project design as well as climate risks that may be possible to address during activity design and implementation.
+- Projects (NEW!) – Climate risk management at the project level involves a careful examination of climate risks that can be addressed through project design as well as climate risks that may be possible to address during activity design and implementation.
 CRM at this stage also helps elucidate any further analyses that may be needed later in the program cycle to manage climate risks.

 - Activities – Climate risk management at the activity level should build on results of CRM at the strategy and project levels.
 CRM at this stage focuses on addressing and adaptively managing risks during activity implementation.